dojo/docs/dojo/isArray.rst

     // do something
   }

-Anything that is an Array can be iterated over by using `dojo.forEach <dojo/forEach>`_
+Anything that is an Array can be iterated over by using :ref:`dojo.forEach <dojo/forEach>`

 [ Dojo 1.7+ (AMD) ]